 Kenny Bernstein, known as the King of Speed, is a renowned drag racer and successful buisnessman.
 In his nearly 40-year career as a racer, he collected dozens of event victories and multiple championship titles, most of these with his iconic Budweiser King Race Team.

-In this installment of Skin Cancer Stories, we get to know the King of Speed, talk to him about the ups and downs of his illustrious racing career, and explore his journey with skin cancer.
+In this installment of Skin Cancer Stories, we get to know the King of Speed, talk to him about the ups and downs of his illustrious racing career, and explore his journey with skin cancer at the SCARS Center.
+It also details his reconstructive surgery post skin cancer removal.

 Are you noticing excess or loose skin around your eyes?
 When it comes to lifting and tightening the skin in this area, we have two approaches, one surgical and one done with a laser.
 Often our recommendation for optimal results is to combine the two.